Ian Turner (Australian political activist)

-Ian Alexander Hamilton Turner (1922–1978) was an Australian political activist, serving important roles in both the Communist Party of Australia and Australian Labour Party.
-As a leading historian, he wrote the book Industrial Labour and Politics, which examined the Australian labour politics.
+Ian Alexander Hamilton Turner (1922–1978) was an Australian political activist, serving important roles in both the Communist Party of Australia and Australian Labor Party.
+As a leading historian, he wrote the book Industrial Labour and Politics, which examined the Australian labour movement.

 Early life

 Ian Turner was born on 10 March 1922 at East Malvern, Melbourne.
 His parents were Francis Herbert Blackley Turner, a wheat farmer, and Nina Florence, née Lang.
 He attended Nhill State School, Geelong College, and the University of Melbourne (LL.B., 1948; B.A., 1949), where he was exposed to political debates on topics about the Spanish Civil War, fascism, and communism.

 Military service

 In 1942, he served in the Australian Imperial Force (AIF) at various headquarters as a driver.
 After he was demoted from lance corporal to private for insubordination, he remained attached to headquarters, I Corps, as an acting corporal in the Australian Army Education Service.
 On 7 February 1945, he was discharged from the AIF, and later returned to university.